benneberg/graphql-llms/README.md

 InsightCanvas is an integrated, browser-native tool designed to streamline your workflow by unifying three core capabilities:

 1. **Knowledge Base Manager** – Create, organize, import, and export your own knowledge cards.
-2. **Context-Aware AI Chat Assistant** – Provide selected knowledge as context to the AI and interact using your Groq API key.
+2. **Context-Aware AI Chat Assistant** – Provide selected knowledge as context to the AI and interact using your AzureAI API key.
 3. **GraphQL Inspector Console** – Test endpoints, manage headers and authentication, introspect schemas, and run queries with history tracking.

 All data is stored locally via `localStorage`.
 No backend, no cloud storage, no external services beyond your configured APIs.